gt-crnch-rg/ucx-tutorial-hot-interconnects/examples/Installing_UCX_README.md

 ### Installing UCX with CUDA and Python support (Needed for CUDA Example)

 Please check the instructions from the [UCX-Py ReadTheDocs](https://ucx-py.readthedocs.io/en/latest/install.html) and follow either the conda or source installation builds.
+Note that for source builds you need to specify the path of your working CUDA installation.